History Files

 Gallery: Churches of Kent

-Canterbury Part 30: Churches of Herne, Broomfield & Beltinge
+Canterbury Part 30: Churches of Herne Bay & Herne

 Catholic Church of St John Fisher & St Thomas More, Herne, Kent

 The Catholic Church of St John Fisher & St Thomas More, Herne, lies on the eastern side of Canterbury Road, inside the triangle formed by that, Albion Lane, and Park Place, and almost abutting the latter.
 The site is effectively the last plot on the southern edge of the village of Herne.
-The church was constructed by the Wesleyans, who opened what was possibly named Herne Wesleyan Chapel in 1887.
-This probably closed after the war and was later taken by the Catholics.
+The church was built by Wesleyans who, in 1887, opened what may have been Herne Wesleyan Methodist Chapel.
+It probably closed after the war and was later taken by Catholics.

 All photos on this page by P L Kessler.